jjadeseravla/CV/README.md

 ## Education

-#### Makers Academy

-*10th April 2017 to 28th July 2017 / 16 week programming bootcamp / 10% acceptance rate*
+**Makers Academy** (10th April 2017 to 28th July 2017 /16 week programming bootcamp / 10% acceptance rate)

 - Curiosity for technology and passionate for code and learning
 - Pair Programmer and problem-solver